 When visiting any practice, you will be expected to have studied any method that you plan to attempt.
 The minimum is to have committed the blue line to memory, including the coursing order, the order of work and treble-passing cues.

 A joint practice is held with the Tattenhall band on the first Thursday of each month, alternating between the towers.
 Ringing will be at Tattenhall on the dates below, when there will be no practice at St. Mary's.

-Next Tattenhall practice 2nd May 2019 19:30 start.
-No Tilston ringers attended the Tattenhall practice in March.
+4th July 2019 19:30 start.
+Three Tilston ringers attended the Tattenhall practice in May.